tryton/tryton/README.rst

    [hooks]
    update.modules = .hooks/link_modules
    update.requirements = .hooks/update_requirements
+   update.trytond = trytond/hatch_build.py
+   update.tryton = tryton/hatch_build.py

-On ``hg update``, the first hook will automatically create symlinks for modules and the second hook will automatically generate requirements files.
+On ``hg update``, the first hook will automatically create symlinks for modules, the second hook will automatically generate requirements files, the third generate the ``RNG`` files for ``trytond`` and the last compile the translation files for ``tryton``.

 Submit Change
 =============